”Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.”

 Spend 20% of your net pay on paying off debt and saving money.
 You should pay off the total amount you owe on your monthly credit card.
 Never accumulate debt on your credit card because it is the most expensive money you can borrow.
 It is called a credit card, not a debit card.
 It should always have a positive credit balance.

-You are in trouble if you are already buying monthly groceries on a budget plan on your credit card.
+If you already buy monthly groceries on a budget plan on your credit card, you are in trouble.
 The debt will accumulate faster than you can pay it off.
-Draw up a budget and stick to that until it is completely paid off.
+Draw up a budget and stick to it until you completely pay it off.

 Student loans & bursaries

-Many students never learnt to manage money responsibly.
-Tempted by freedom and peer pressure, they often spend their study money on new designer clothes, jewellery, a Play-station / DSTV and a big screen TV.
-All the money is wasted when the bills arrive from the university or college.
+Many students need to learn to manage Money responsibly.
+Tempted by freedom and peer pressure, they often spend their study money on new designer clothes, jewellery, a Play-station / DSTV and a big-screen TV.
+All the Money is wasted when the bills arrive from the university or college.

-It is wise to open a separate account for the bursary or study money.
+Opening a separate account for the bursary or study money is wise.
 Some banks give you the option of three linked accounts in one.
-Put the money for books and lectures in a separate fund, and only use it for that.
+Put the Money for books and lectures in a separate fund and only use it for that.
 Have a different version for your daily living expenses.

 Get help